They say that you can’t step in the same river twice.

 I do not know how I can know what imperfection is when everything is perfect.
 I just know in a way I cannot explain I can.

 Arriving into this place is like being born all over again.
 The naïve innocence of childhood feels like old age by comparison.
 But though I am innocent, I am no longer naïve.
 I feel ageless, wise beyond measure.
-I am perfected, to an extent I could never have dared to even aspire to while I was on earth.
+My weak and fallen humanity is perfected, to an extent I could never have dared to even aspire to while I was on earth.

 But if this is a perfect place, then surely it must have the one person I miss the most in it.